moneroguides/1x04-using-monero-with-enhanced-privacy/script.md

 In the last few videos we covered a lot.
 It will take some time and practice for this information to be digested in it's entirety.

 Please use these videos as a reference point for any further learning.
 The complete scripts for these videos are hosted on the [Monero Guides](https://www.moneroguides.org) website and are packed full of links to further reading and learning which we've point to throughout.
-For addition reading, both [Zero to Monero](https://www.getmonero.org/library/Zero-to-Monero-2-0-0.pdf) and [Mastering Monero](https://masteringmonero.com/) offer a great level of detail and are very valuable resources.
+For additional reading, both [Zero to Monero](https://www.getmonero.org/library/Zero-to-Monero-2-0-0.pdf) and [Mastering Monero](https://masteringmonero.com/) offer a great level of detail and are very valuable resources.

 We want to close by thanking you for staying tuned.
-We hope you now have the tools to continue your journey with Monero.
+We hope you now have the tools to both start and continue your journey with Monero.

 Goodbye for now